Revelation 20

 Revelation 20 is the twentieth chapter of the Book of Revelation or the Apocalypse of John in the New Testament of the Christian Bible.
 The book is traditionally attributed to John the Apostle, but the precise identity of the author remains a point of academic debate.
 This chapter contains the notable account of the "Millennium" and the judgment of the dead.

-Text
+Apocalipse 20

 The original text was written in Koine Greek.
 This chapter is divided into 15 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are among others: (Note: The Book of Revelation is missing from Codex Vaticanus and this chapter is missing from Codex Ephraemi Rescriptus.)